 *Graduate students and non-UWEC students are not eligible for Blugold Commitment FLIIE funding, and will pay graduate or non-resident tuition fees if applicable.

-Course InformationThe course in Argentina is ECON 390/LAS 390 (3 credits), taught by Dr. Rose-Marie Avin (Economics) and Dr. Karen O'Day (Art & Design) during summer 2018.
-Attendance at the spring faculty-led study abroad orientation, plus 15 hours of meeting time in the Spring 2018 semester on the UW-Eau Claire campus is required for the pre-departure curriculum.
+Course InformationThe course in Argentina is ECON 390/LAS 390 (3 credits), taught by Dr. Karen O'Day (Art & Design) and Dr. José Valero (Languages) during summer 2019.
+Attendance at the spring faculty-led study abroad orientation, plus 15 hours of meeting time in the Spring 2019 semester on the UW-Eau Claire campus is required for the pre-departure curriculum.

 Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, this program fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.

 For students in catalog years through 2015-16, this program fulfills GE-III and 3 credits of the Foreign Culture requirement upon successful program completion (students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details).